Aarchana/riyamalushte.github.io/_testing/03-product-testing.md

 {% include msgaltend.html %}

 {% include msgstart.html %}
 Good, 👍.
 So, if any of the above features is not working, we will not accept the phone for purchase.
 That is the bare minimum testing we must do.
-This set of tests which covers the most important features is called set of Sanity Tests or Smoke Tests.
+This set of tests which covers the most important features is called set of <b>Sanity Tests</b> or <b>Smoke Tests</b>.
 {% include msgend.html %}

 {% include msgstart.html %}